 Start your exhaust overhaul by replacing the exhaust manifold with long tube or shorty headers.
 Then, replace everything from the mid-pipes back with a cat-back exhaust system.
 An axle-back exhaust will help with sound, but won’t do as much for power as a cat-back exhaust will.

 Improve Engine Air Quality

 While most modifications focus on the amount of air, you can also upgrade the quality of the air for more horsepower.
 Changing out your air filter for a cold air intake is a great way to get colder, more oxygen-dense air to your engine.
-Installing a cold air intake shows consistent horsepower improvements and is an easy modification anyone can do.
+Installing a cold air intake is also an easy mod anyone can do.

 A functional hood scoop is another way to improve the quality of the air getting to your engine.
 Plus, they look awesome.
 In particular, a cowl hood scoop looks particularly striking on a Fox Body.

 If you’re looking to go big with horsepower improvements, and you’ve got a fully stocked garage and wallet, then a Coyote engine swap is a great option.
 An engine swap gives you the horsepower of a modern Mustang in the lightweight body of a Fox Body.

 Handling is every bit as important as power when you’re looking at a build.
 Fox Body Mustangs excel at being light and versatile.
 Unfortunately, they also have a reputation for handling poorly that’s well-earned.
 This is due primarily to chassis flex and some subpar suspension components.
 Not only are suspension improvements important for drift-ready Foxes, but also for regular driving.